 As a result of the findings of these safety tests, the Ford Motor Company has said that it will add a measure of safety steel to the extended cab models of all F-150 trucks for the year 2016.
 This does nothing to help the thousands of families who have purchased the 2015 model of the truck thinking they were buying a safe family vehicle like the regular cab version.

 If you or a loved one has been injured or killed as a result of an accident involving your 2015 aluminium body, Ford F150 extended cab pickup truck, or other motor vehicle accident, please call The Law Firm of Reyes, Browne & Reilley.
-Our expert Dallas product liability attorneys are knowledgeable and experienced in all aspects of motor vehicle accident and defective product litigation.
+Our expert Dallas product liability attorneys are knowledgeable and experienced in all aspects of defective product and car accident litigation.
 We stand ready to assist you and will listen carefully to the facts surrounding your accident.